Stalker Movies: Obsessive Lovers, Friends and Killer Creeps

 Tagline: His biggest fan just became his worst nightmare.

 After some brushes with the law due to drug abuse, a high-schooler named Ben turns his life around when he realizes he has a natural talent for competitive swimming.
 Although he already has a girlfriend, he is seduced in a swimming pool one night by a girl named Madison—who claims she has a boyfriend in New York City—and they both agree to keep their tryst a secret.
 But Madison can’t let go.
 She keeps a shrine to Ben at her home.
 She starts sending him nude pictures.
 She frames him for steroid abuse and has his swimming career cut short.
-And things go bad to worse, as they usually do in horror films where women won’t stand for a mere one-night stand.
 Also released as Fanatica

 Red Eye (2005)